Avizc/avizc.github.io/_posts/2018-07-29-update-gio-head-promisify.md

 promisify(Gio_File_prototype, 'load_contents_async', 'load_contents_finish');
 ```

 Sure, people could manually hardcode it themselves too but that isn't nice and means extra code for them to deal with in their applications.
 People should be able to just develop new things without worrying about any of this.
 So a possible option of where the **Promisify** feature could reside and live in is the **overrides** section of GJS.
-To find the GJS overrides available you can find it in your own build by going here and checking out the files inside:
+To find the GJS overrides in your own build, check out these files by going here:

 ```
 (llzes)avi@localhost:~$ cd ~/jhbuild/checkout/gjs/modules/overrides